gadphly/Swift_blogs/evo_pitch_TLS.md

 # Proposal

-The proposed solution basically defines a number of protocols that abstracts away:
+The proposed solution basically defines a number of protocols for each interface:
 - transport management
 - TLS management